zendesk/sell-custom-objects-invoices-app/doc/pt3.md

 <h3 id="delete-objects">4.
 Delete Objects & Relations via Sunshine API</h3>

-Last action available to perform in our showcase application is a detach of the `Invoice`  record from given Deal.
+The last action available in our showcase application is a detach of the `Invoice`  record from given Deal.
 It can be performed from `<Details>` view and by clicking Button that navigates  to `/delete`  path handled by `<DeleteView>` component.

 ```js
 const DeleteView = ({dealId}: {dealId: string}) => {